stefanocampanella/MHPC-project/docs/home.md

-# An empirical study on the calibration of the GEOtop model using supercomputers
+# Calibration of the GEOtop model using evolutionary algorithms and supercomputers

 ```{panels}